-According to the association, an iPhone/iPad application she developed, ABC Shakedown Plus, in addition to a website she hosts, www.teacherswithapps.com, put her on the map as an emerging leader who will help shape the world of education technology for the next 20 years.
+According to the Association, an iPhone/iPad application she developed, ABC Shakedown Plus, in addition to a website she hosts, www.teacherswithapps.com, put her on the map as an emerging leader who will help shape the world of education technology for the next 20 years.

-On March 11, Ms. Clare, 58, attended a conference in San Diego, where she and 19 other teachers from across the United States were honored for their keen awareness and use of online learning tools, touchpad applications, social media, and creation of interdisciplinary projects.
+On March 11, Ms. Clare, 58, attended a conference in San Diego, where she and 19 other teachers from across the United States were honored for their keen awareness and use of online learning tools, touchpad applications, social media, and a creation of interdisciplinary projects.

 The recognition was a total surprise to the seasoned special education teacher.
 In early March, she received an email saying she had been selected and she was invited to attend the conference, hosted by the Consortium for School Networking.
 She was nominated by her co-workers.

 “It was life-altering and by far the pinnacle of my professional career as an educator,” Ms. Clare said.
-“Perseverance and tenacity have paid off, and as a teacher there are not many occasions that our service is celebrated.”
+“Perseverance and tenacity have paid off, and as a teacher, there are not many occasions that our service is celebrated.”

 In 2009, Ms. Clare and her friend and former art teacher Anne Rachel created ABC Shakedown as a way to help young children master American English phonology and learn the alphabet.
 The application has three interactive “reading readiness” flashcard games that explore the sound-symbol relationship of the language.
-Users can match correct letter names and phonemes to the initial sounds of brightly colored pictures of fish, pigs and snakes, among other images that Ms. Rachel illustrated.
+Users can match correct letter names and phonemes to the initial sounds of brightly colored pictures of fish, pigs, and snakes, among other images that Ms. Rachel illustrated.
 A shake of the device generates a random flashcard.
 No sounds are triggered by incorrect answers—Ms. Clare and Ms. Rachel have observed that children often become drawn to the stimulating sounds provided for wrong answers.
-But when the correct match is made, the cards whimsically animate, with an S-shaped snake hissing the “S”-sound, for example, providing further reinforcement.
+But when the correct match is made, the cards whimsically animated, with an S-shaped snake hissing the “S”-sound, for example, providing further reinforcement.

 After the duo experienced what it is like to create an app like ABC Shakedown and explored scores of similar programs, they realized someone had to vet them.

-“When making our app, we had a farther reach than just the kids in our classrooms.” she said.
+“When making our app, we had a farther reach than just the kids in our classrooms,” she said.
 “Not all apps are created equal, and there are an awful lot of inferior and unprofessional apps being released.”

-Their website, www.teacherswithapps.com, field-tests only what the two deem the best of the best with students, teachers and family members.
+Their website, www.teacherswithapps.com, field-tests only what the two deem the best of the best with students, teachers, and family members.
 “You don’t know the magic of an app until you put it into the hands of a child,” she said.

-Ms. Clare has been a teacher for 30 years, 17 years at the Southampton School District, and currently teaches fifth through eighth grade students who have learning disabilities and are speech- and language-impaired.
+Ms. Clare has been a teacher for 30 years, 17 years at the Southampton School District, and currently, teaches fifth through eighth-grade students who have learning disabilities and are speech- and language-impaired.
 She said technology has made learning personalized in her classroom and finds that her students are more excited about their assignments.
 Ms. Clare’s students use iPads to create projects and complete assignments.